SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 3 - GNSS-INS Sensing for Pose Estimation/Module 3 - GNSS-INS Sensing for Pose Estimation.md

 ![1556604258163](assets/1556604258163.png)

-A rotation matrix can represent any rotation but requires nine parameters and had six constraints.
-A unit quaternion can also be used to represent any rotation, but it also has a constraint.
+**A rotation matrix can represent any rotation but requires nine parameters and had six constraints.** A unit quaternion can also be used to represent any rotation, but it also has a constraint.
 To use a unit quaternion to actually rotate a vector, we also require some additional algebra beyond simple matrix multiplication.
 Finally, Euler angles are unconstrained, intuitive to visualize and use only three parameters, but are subject to singularities.

 ---

 ### 6. Reference Frames | ECIF | ECEF

+> **地心惯性框架**

 Finally, let's look at four important reference frames that we'll use when localizing our vehicle.
 The first frame is the Earth-Centered Inertial Frame or ECIF.